hashicorp/otto/website/source/docs/concepts/compile.html.md

 a unique identifier for that application.
 This UUID is used to track the application deployment in the [directory](/docs/concepts/directory.html).
-It is a critical piece of information that Otto uses to ensure an application is only deployed once (unless explicitly requested othewise), to maintain state history, etc.
+It is a critical piece of information that Otto uses to ensure an application is only deployed once (unless explicitly requested otherwise), to maintain state history, etc.

 This file should be committed to version control.